Manage Datasets

 2. Click Dataset Actions.

-3. Select Models > Predict with Model.
+3. Select Models > Predict.

 4. Search and select a trained and deployed model from the list.